kclapper/tower.js/README.md

     ONE,
 } from 'tower.js';

-// Numbers can be Javascript numbers or
+// Numbers can be Javascript numbers, bigints, or
 // tower.js boxed numbers.

-Javascript numbers
+// Javascript numbers are treated as
+// inexact real numbers.
+let inexactTwo = 2;

-// are treated as inexact real numbers. let inexactFive = 5;
+// Javascript bigints are treated as
+// exact integers.
+let exactTwo = 2n;

 // Numbers can be parsed from strings. let inexactFive = fromString("5.0");